Unveiling the Beauty of Mount Kenya National Park: A Complete Travel Guide

 In a nutshell, regardless of how you are traveling, by air or by road, Mount Kenya National Park is an easy and unforgettable trip.
 You can get there quickly by good roads, local transport, and air connections to one of Kenya's most beautiful and iconic parks.

-Mount Kenya National Park Entrance Fees: Your Essential Guide to Pricing
+Mount Kenya National Park entrance fees: Your essential guide to pricing

 As of 2025, the Kenya Wildlife Service (KWS) has set the following entry fees for Mount Kenya National Park, which vary based on visitor status (Citizen/Resident or Non-Resident) and and are charged per person, per day.
 These fees are applicable to all visitors and are essential for planning your visit.

-Mount Kenya National Park Entry Fees (2025)
+Mount Kenya National Park entry fees

 Category |